 The Huntington, the former home of a railroad tycoon, is many things—an extensive library filled with rare books, a large art collection containing numerous European prints and paintings, botanical gardens of almost unmatched splendor and a forum for regular lectures and other activities.
 You will also find a fine bookstore, cafe and tea room on the grounds.
 Come and wander through the 150 acres of colorful gardens, lily ponds and beautiful sculptures.
 The rare books and manuscripts in the library include some of the earliest editions of Shakespeare's works, a copy of the Gutenberg Bible on vellum and the Ellesmere manuscript of one or more of Chaucer's greatest works.
 Please note reservations are required in order to visit and prices vary depending on the day of the week.

-The largest home ever built in Beverly Hills is the Greystone Mansion, a 55-room English Tudor Mansion constructed by Edward L. Doheny in 1928.
-A gift to his son, it was built for more than USD 50 million and includes a huge garden.
-The grounds have been used as a public park, and the home itself for varying purposes, most recently for the activities of the American Film Institute.
+One of the largest homes ever built in Beverly Hills is the Greystone Mansion, a 55-room English Tudor Mansion constructed by Edward L. Doheny in 1928.
+A gift to his son, it also includes a huge garden.
+The grounds have been used as a public park, and the home itself for a variety of purposes, most recently for the activities of the American Film Institute.
 The interior of the mansion is closed to the public, but the exterior and surrounding park is completely open for visitors.

 The Los Angeles County Arboretum & Botanic Garden makes for a great place to visit with your family.
 You'll find a variety of ornamental plants and flowers.
 Peacocks and more than 200 species of birds can also be observed.
 Every third Sunday of the month, the grounds are open to families for a picnic.
 The garden also offers Plants in Our World and Early California History tours to groups of school children.